How to keep your kids sun safe this summer

 "With exfoliation, the skin loses some of its resilience to UV light and the threshold for burning is reduced," Dr Phillips adds.

-If you have dark patches on the skin or suffer from hyperpigmentation then you're likely using lightening agents.
+If you have dark patches on the skin or suffer from hyperpigmentation then you're likely using lightening agents in your skincare products.

 "Hydroquinone is a lightening agent that is used to treat dark blemishes on the skin, post-inflammatory hyperpigmentation and melasma," Dr Phillips explains.